 It’s one of these moments when you find out that self-organized teams really kick-ass.
 I just stumbled into a room where I thought I was entering the co-working area for our small draw.io team here in Wiesbaden, Germany.
 Instead of Inga and Diana, I found a crowd of people:

 I was pretty impressed.
 They were giving a test run of workshop that is due in the next days with a few co-workers.
 And they had created a cheat sheet for them to speed things up – this is what sets draw.io apart from the competing solutions we see for Atlassian Confluence and Jira.
 I have always struggled with the fact that there are still people out there who are stuck repeating following mistakes (at least what I consider to be mistakes):

-- Using vsdx diagrams
+- Using .vsdx diagrams

-- Using the old solution
+- Using an old solution

 Thanks team.
 You rock!